Home Rides Reviews Bikes Gallery Tech Misc Contact

 Q: Do I need a street legal bike?

 A: The short answer is yes.
 There is a longer, more nuanced answer but the short answer is probably the best.
 If you live in Idaho you know the rules.
 If not and your bike is licensed out of state you will be fine.
+Be especially careful around Ketchum if you are on a bike without a street plate.

 Q: What should I pack?
 What do you consider indispensable items?